browserengineering/book/book/embeds.md

             # ...
 ```

+Images are now present in our browser, with several nice features to control
+their layout and quality.
+Your browser should now be able to render
+<a href="/examples/example15-img.html">this
+example page</a> correctly.

 ::: {.further}
 I discussed preserving aspect ratio for a loaded image, but what about before
 it loads?
 In our toy browser, images are loaded synchronously during `load`,